 Q - How do clay bars work?

-A - These synthetic bars grab and shear contaminates from the paint as it is rubbed back and forth across the paint.
+A - These synthetic bars grab and shear contaminates from the paint/glass (or any hard to semi-hard material of your cars exterior) as it is rubbed back and forth across the paint.

 Q - How do I use them?

 A - Use the clay bar on a freshly washed paint surface.
 Used along with a spray lubricant to keep the bar moving freely across the surface.
 Simply rub back and forth with light/medium pressure until all contaminates have been removed.